jeffjl74/CSV-to-QIF/README.md

 |CsvFile|Filename for the input CSV file.
 This setting is overriden by a -i parameter on the command line.
 If the parameter does not include a directory name and the CsvFolder is set, the CsvFolder and the parameter file name are joined to create the file's path.|
 |QifFolder|Directory for the output QIF file.
 Forward slashes as separators are accepted for Windows paths.
 This setting is overriden by a -o parameter on the command line if the parameter includes a directory name.|
 |QifFile|Filename for the output QIF file.
 This setting is overriden by a -o parameter on the command line.
 If the parameter does not include a directory name and the QifFolder is set, the QifFolder and the parameter file name are joined to create the file's path.|
+|CurrencySymbol|Specify a currency symbol to be stripped from currency strings so they can be converted to numbers.
+Default is blank / disabled.

 The lowercase json `Names` represent actual QIF identifiers.